Shire Stories - A New Writing Project

 £15

 Explore location as a dynamic force in playwriting, revealing the environments around your characters as essential tools in your approach to crafting dramatic storytelling.
-David Lane is a freelance dramaturg and playwright, Head of Writing at Bristol Old Vic Theatre
+David Lane is a freelance dramaturg and playwright, Head of Writing at Bristol Old Vic Theatre School and author of Contemporary British Drama.

 This workshop will take place on Zoom and an invitation to join the workshop will be sent out 24hrs before the session.